HajMichal/Ridea-Rem/README.md

 <br/>

-~ It was designed to speed up the work of sales professionals within the renewable energy sector.
+⚡It was designed to speed up the work of sales professionals within the renewable energy sector.
 These calculators serve as basic tools for estimating installation costs of various renewable energy sources.